 Paradoxically, for most people, the struggle is to deal with this brand of Aggressiveness.
 Our traditional culture and conditioning gives a very high value to being submissive ( to elders, to bosses, to parents and so on).
 In fact, I recently had a chat with a person in mid-thirties, who was at a tipping point in his career, but seeking permission from his father & wife to take a decision of following his passion and purpose in life.
 Believe me, he is not alone.

-One of the pain areas for many people, therefore, is to deal with emotional assaults at work and at home.
-Assaults that include bitter or sarcastic words that continuously undermine their worth, create self doubt and hold the person in deep freeze, unable to take any action.
+One of the pain areas for many people, therefore, is to deal with emotional assaults at home and at work.
+Assaults that include bitter or sarcastic words that continuously undermine their worth, create self-doubt and hold the person in deep freeze, unable to take any action.

 This is where Vitamin C of Consciousness comes in handy!
 It helps build immunity to such assaults which otherwise would completely numb you from inside...e.g. being reminded of your mistakes in a demeaning way or being threatened with consequences about your appraisal .
 Its appalling how many mid-level managers testify to this kind of pressure.